There are two types of dashes: the en dash and the em dash.

 12. The Apostrophe

 Another punctuation mark that people get wrong all the time—we’re spotting a trend here.
 It has so many specific rules governing its usage that we have given it a guide all of its own.
-If you don’t know the difference between “its” and “it’s” and just don’t grasp how possessive the apostrophe can be, then take a look at our free punctuation guide.
+If you don’t know the difference between “its” and “it’s” and just don’t grasp how possessive the apostrophe can be, then take a look at our guide to unnecessary apostrophes.

 No, we’re not referring to the devices dentists torture your teeth with, we’re talking about the punctuation marks that are used to put parenthesis within parenthesis: